cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4PublicHealth/Stack_Deployment/README.md

 To integrate this environmental feature, the [xml_converter] processes the its raw online XML file, extracts relevant fields, and converts them into a structured CSV format.
 This ensures compatibility with subsequent data upload and querying steps.

 ### 2) Stack data uploader
 Once converted, the Food Hygiene Ratings data in CSV format is uploaded to the stack using the [Stack Data Uploader].
 Firstly, navigate to the `Deploy\stacks\AI4PublicHealth\Stack_Deployment\stack-data-uploader` directory.
-Copy the configuration files from the `config` directory to the corresponding directory in `Deploy/stacks\dynamic\stack-data-uploader\inputs\config\`.
+Copy the configuration files from the `config` directory to the corresponding directory in `Deploy\stacks\dynamic\stack-data-uploader\inputs\config\`.
 Then replace the `readme.txt` files in the `Deploy\stacks\AI4PublicHealth\Stack_Deployment\stack-data-uploader\data\FoodHygiene` sub-folders with the CSV file obtained by the [xml_converter].

 After completing these steps, navigate to `Deploy\stacks\dynamic\stack-data-uploader`.
 From this directory, execute the following command in a *bash* terminal and wait until the container stops, indicating that the upload has finished.